-- Health Care support: The bill has two primary goals with regard to Finance health spending.
-First, it aims to make coverage more accessible and affordable.
-Too many people who have lost jobs or are struggling with reduced incomes are facing unaffordable premiums and deductibles.
-The Biden plan specifically references increasing premium support in the ACA marketplaces and subsidizing COBRA coverage.
-The bill will also allow funding for a Medicaid expansion incentive.
-The plan will do this and more.
-Second, the bill addresses numerous health disparities that have been exacerbated by the pandemic, particularly in minority communities.
-This includes home-and-community based services for those with disabilities, nursing home support, maternal health, mental health and more. - Paid Sick Leave Credit: The bill provides an extension and expansion of the paid sick and FMLA leave tax credits created in the Families First Coronavirus Response Act of 2020.
+- Health Care Support: The bill includes five main provisions to improve health coverage.
+First, over the next two years, it invests nearly \$35 billion in premium subsidy increases for those who buy coverage on the ACA marketplaces.
+The bill both increases the generosity of the subsidies for those who currently are eligible for subsidies, as well as removes the 400% federal poverty level limit on subsidy eligibility.
+Second, given significant income fluctuations in 2020, the bill forgives more than \$6 billion in payments that people would need to make if their 2020 advanced premium subsidies did not match their income.
+Third, the bill provides a major incentive for holdout states to expand Medicaid, offering them a 5% increase on their base FMAP rate for two years if they expand coverage.
+Fourth, the bill subsidizes 100 percent of COBRA premiums for six months for individuals who lost employment or had reduced hours.
+Fifth, for one year, the bill provides premium subsidies of ACA marketplace coverage equivalent to a person earning up to 133% FPL for people who receive unemployment compensation.
+The bill also includes numerous investments to reduce health disparities, including an option for states to provide one-year of postpartum Medicaid coverage, support for state home-andcommunity based Medicaid services, and resources for COVID-19 response in nursing homes.
+The bill also increases rebates that pharmaceutical companies owe to Medicaid programs, provides \$8.5 billion for rural providers, provides additional funding to safetynet hospitals and more. - Paid Sick Leave Credit: The bill provides an extension and expansion of the paid sick and FMLA leave tax credits created in the Families First Coronavirus Response Act of 2020.
 It provides payroll tax credits for employers who voluntarily provide paid leave through the end of September 2021.
 It also expands eligibility to state and local governments that provide this benefit. - Employee Retention Tax Credit: The bill extends and expands the Employee Retention Tax Credit (ERTC) through December 31, 2021.
 The ERTC, originally enacted in the CARES Act, helps struggling businesses retain and rehire workers.
 The bill expands the ERTC to allow certain severely distressed businesses to claim the credit for a greater share of employee wages.
-It also expands the credit to cover newly formed businesses, to help spur hiring and recovery. - Repeal of Election to Allocate Interest on Worldwide Basis: The bill repeals the provision permitting taxpayers to elect to allocate and apportion interest expense on a worldwide basis. - Tax Treatment of Certain SBA Programs: The bill provides for the tax-free treatment of Targeted EIDL Advances and Restaurant Revitalization Grants.
+It also expands the credit to cover newly formed businesses, to help spur hiring and recovery.

+- Repeal of Election to Allocate Interest on Worldwide Basis: The bill repeals the provision permitting taxpayers to elect to allocate and apportion interest expense on a worldwide basis. - Tax Treatment of Certain SBA Programs: The bill provides for the tax-free treatment of Targeted EIDL Advances and Restaurant Revitalization Grants.
 It also clarifies that any otherwise-allowable deductions continue to be deductible notwithstanding the tax-free treatment of grant proceeds. - Modification of Reporting Requirements for Third Party Network Transactions: The bill lowers and modifies the threshold below which a third party settlement organization is not required to report payments to participants in its network.
-For any calendar year beginning after December 31, 2021, a third party settlement organization is required to report transactions with any participating payee that exceed a minimum threshold of \$600 in aggregate payments, regardless of the aggregate number of such transactions.

-• Extension of Excess Business Loss Limitation: The bill extends for 1 year, through December 31, 2026, the limitation on excess business losses of non-corporate taxpayers.
+For any calendar year beginning after December 31, 2021, a third party settlement organization is required to report transactions with any participating payee that exceed a minimum threshold of \$600 in aggregate payments, regardless of the aggregate number of such transactions. - Extension of Excess Business Loss Limitation: The bill extends for 1 year, through December 31, 2026, the limitation on excess business losses of non-corporate taxpayers.

-Title X - Committee on Foreign Relations - \$10 Billion
+Title X - Committee on Foreign Relations